 I’ll admit it, it takes a special person to hop on a plane, bus or boat on a solo adventure.
-The thought of it is scary; What the heck will I do alone for next week or two let alone a month?
+The thought of it is scary; What the heck will I do alone for the next week or two let alone a month?
 Who will I have dinner with or even talk to?
 These are fair questions and the answers aren’t always clear-cut.
-I’ve travelled to over ten countries solo and learned some important lessons so listen up.
+I have travelled to over ten countries solo and learned some important lessons along the way so listen up.

 You Must Enjoy Your OWN Company